Bergam0t/Bergam0t/README.md

 Further example visualisations can be found in [this web app](https://simpy-visualisation.streamlit.app/), with the code available in [this repository](https://github.com/hsma-programme/simpy_visualisation/tree/main/examples).

-## Ebook: Simpy for healthcare modelling
+## Ebook: Discrete Event Simulation for Healthcare with Simpy

 Co-authored with Dr Daniel Chalk (modifying and building on materials from the HSMA programme), this ebook takes users from being complete beginners in discrete event simulation through to being able to create complex simulation models with the simpy package.

 You can read the ebook [here](https://hsma-programme.github.io/hsma6_des_book/).

-## Ebook: Python for beginners
+## Ebook: Python for Beginners

 Co-authored with Dr Daniel Chalk (modifying and building on materials from the HSMA programme), this ebook takes users from being complete beginners in Python through to being able to use many of the key features of the language.